 Use the force

 The easiest way to increase forces into a muscle or any other soft tissue is with an external load, eg resistance training, however many do not associate resistance training with stretching and lengthening muscles.
-Most, usually the ‘sisters of science’ think resistance training will only create big bulky stiff muscles via hypertrophy… and of course it can, given the right parameters.
+Most, usually the ‘sisters of science’ again think resistance training will create big bulky stiff muscles via hypertrophy… and of course it can, given the right parameters.

 So for most things that patients tell me feels stiff or tight I now prescribe strength stretching by giving them a heavy-ish load and ask them to take it slowly into the range or position they feel tight or restricted.
 How much load I use is dependant on the person and of course their pain levels, but usually, it is heavy enough so that they cant do the concentric phase of the movement.

 I usually ask them to do about 5-8 repetitions taking as long as they can for each rep, at least 10 seconds or longer if possible, and to do 3-5 sets dependant on their pain levels and time.
 They are warned that they will have some soreness after which may last for a few days and they should wait until this soreness reduces before they do it again.

 For me I find ‘strength stretching’ a far more effective and efficient way to restore range of movement or reduce stiffness than static stretching.
 This doesn’t mean I don’t use static stretching at all or tell people to stop stretching, just that if you’re going to stretch, you might as well get stronger whilst you’re doing it.

 If you want to learn more about ‘strength stretching’ and lots of other things to help people with shoulder and knee pain then don’t forget me and Erik Meira are hosting our first joint weekend conference in London on the 9th – 10th June at the Crown Hotel, in Cricklewood called ‘Complex Understanding for Simple Solutions’.